m0nters/ai-dictionary-extension/README.md

 - 📱 **Instant Translation**: Select any text and click "dictionary" to get translations
 - 🌍 **Multiple Languages**: Support for Vietnamese, English, Japanese, Korean, Chinese, French, German, and Spanish
-- 🎯 **Smart Detection**: Automatically detects any language
+- 🎯 **Smart Detection**: Automatically detects any language (or you can choose manually if needed)
-- 📚 **Dictionary Mode**: For single words, shows pronunciation, meaning, and example sentences just like professional dictionary standards
+- 📚 **Dictionary Mode**: For single words, shows pronunciation, meanings, synonyms, idioms, phrasal verbs, and example sentences just like professional dictionary standards
 - 💬 **Sentence Translation**: For phrases and sentences, provides clean translations
+- 🔊 **Text-to-Speech**: Listen to pronunciations with built-in TTS for multiple accents (e.g., UK/US for English)
-- 📖 **Translation History**: Automatically saves translations with search functionality, you can delete or pin any of them as you wish
+- 📖 **Translation History**: Automatically saves translations with advanced search functionality
-- ⚡ **Fast & Lightweight**: Built with React and Vite
+- 📌 **Pin Translations**: Pin important translations to keep them at the top
+- 🗑️ **Bulk Operations**: Select and delete multiple history entries at once
+- 📥 **Export as PNG**: Download any translation from history as a high-quality image
+- ⚡ **Performance Metrics**: See how long AI took to generate each translation

 ---